Human79/macOS-HP-Probook-430-G3-Resources/README.md

 - Bootloader version:Opencore 0.7.1
 - macOS version: macOS Big Sur 11.5 (20G71)
-- Winodws version: Windows 11 Insider Preview Build 22000.100 for the Dev Channel
+- Windows version: Windows 11 Insider Preview Build 22000.100 for the Dev Channel

 ![Oops!There was supposed to be an image here](https://i.imgur.com/myBY4Qe.png)